-Collection works best if you phone your order through, but we can issue an invoice (via PayPal) for payment online (via PayPal account or Credit/Debit card), or you can simply use the online shopping cart if you intend to collect, as it is REALLY easy to miss the attached note.
+Collection works best if you phone your order through, but we can issue an invoice (via PayPal) for payment online (via PayPal account or Credit/Debit card).
+We prefer that you do not simply order online shopping cart if you intend to collect, as it is REALLY easy to miss the attached note.

 This started with a short list of recommendations, originally posted on Facebook, primarily aimed at parents with young children and not necessarily much in the way of time, access or budget with which to source suitable games.
 The Simple Games link below focuses on these more traditional games involving playing cards, stones, dice, readily available rules, and boards which can be easily made or printed.

 The second list references specifically 2-player Games, because so many people will be 'at home' without access to their regular gaming group and wanting games with a lot of replay value suitable for just two people (including one perhaps not quite so hardcore gamer).

 Gateway Games are tried and tested entry level boardgames for 3 or more players.
 Some of these also work well as 2-Player games.

 Future Games is a bit more of a personal project.
 The intention is to highlight some games that we would like to do more with in-store once we can return to hosting games events.
 It's a combination of personal interests, games that already have a small local following which would welcome more players, plus a few that I just feel deserve more group attention than they currently seem to have.